awsdocs/amazon-ec2-user-guide/doc_source/enhanced-networking-ena.md

 The latest Ubuntu HVM AMIs have the module required for enhanced networking with ENA installed and have the required `enaSupport` attribute set\.
 Therefore, if you launch an instance with the latest Ubuntu HVM AMI on a supported instance type, enhanced networking is already enabled for your instance\.
 For more information, see [Testing Whether Enhanced Networking Is Enabled](#test-enhanced-networking-ena)\.

-If you launched your instance using an older AMI and it does not have enhanced networking enabled already, you can install the `linux-aws` kernel package to get the latest enhanced networking drivers\.<a name="ubuntu-enhanced-networking-ena-procedure"></a>
+If you launched your instance using an older AMI and it does not have enhanced networking enabled already, you can install the `linux-aws` kernel package to get the latest enhanced networking drivers and update the required attribute\.<a name="ubuntu-enhanced-networking-ena-procedure"></a>

 **To install the linux\-aws kernel package**